sous-chefs/php/README.md

 ### `php_pear`

 [PEAR](http://pear.php.net/) is a framework and distribution system for reusable PHP components.
 [PECL](http://pecl.php.net/) is a repository for PHP Extensions.
 PECL contains C extensions for compiling into PHP.
 As C programs, PECL extensions run more efficiently than PEAR packages.
 PEARs and PECLs use the same packaging and distribution system.
-As such this LWRP is clever enough to abstract away the small differences and can be used for managing either.
-This LWRP also creates the proper module .ini file for each PECL extension at the correct location for each supported platform.
+As such this resource is clever enough to abstract away the small differences and can be used for managing either.
+This resource also creates the proper module .ini file for each PECL extension at the correct location for each supported platform.

 #### Actions